 University.
 The Chaplaincy provides great support for both students and staff alike to find out more email firstname.lastname@example.org.
 All of Winchester’s churches also provide special provision for students such as Winchester Vineyard‘s great student section of their website.

 Help for the elderly.
 The wonderful Winchester Live at Home scheme provides support for those in later years who live at home on their own.

 Hospital visiting.
 There is an incredible Chaplaincy team at Winchester’s hospital.
 You can find out more here.

-There are also many other initiatives not mentioned on this page working with children, young people and adults right across our churches in Winchester.
+There are also many other initiatives not mentioned on this page such as working with children, young people and adults right across our churches in Winchester.
 If we can help you or you need someone to help you out, why not get in touch by emailing email@example.com.